millsjoe/shu-group-3/README.md

 3. A user can view, edit and delete all the ratings they have made from their profile page.

-The application is being developed as a â€œmobile firstâ€ application.
+The application is being developed as a "mobile first" application.
 The website will still function the same in a computer web browser however will be styled differently.
 The wireframes were used as a guide when we were first generating ideas as to how the application would look.

 ## Wireframes:
 ![Detail - Desktop](https://user-images.githubusercontent.com/46544086/110933761-16886c00-8325-11eb-8eff-f4eeda0ac75b.png)